 A note on tools

-• a heavy duty cutter
+- a heavy duty cutter

-• an exacto knife : for details and filleting balsa 😉
+- an exacto knife : for details and filleting balsa

-• a small wood saw (if possible with a guiding tool)
+- a small wood saw (if possible with a guiding tool)

-• a file brush : to add texture ; always brush in the same direction !
+- a file brush : to add texture ; always brush in the same direction !

-• sanding paper : to soften corners or clean cutting edges
+- sanding paper : to soften corners or clean cutting edges

-• a sharp pencil or pen to emphasize texture
+- a sharp pencil or pen to emphasize texture

 types of material

-• balsa (pic1&3) : a lightweight material, perfect for planks and boards.
+- balsa (pic1&3) : a lightweight material, perfect for planks and boards.
 You can buy them in sheets and cut them to size with a sharp knife.

 I sometimes roughen up the texture with a file brush.
 Be careful not to break the balsa.
-It is a very flimsy flimsy.
+It is a very flimsy.

-Balsa has one disadvantage though: it soaks up water and can bloat.
-Keep that in mind, especially during the painting step.
+Balsa has one disadvantage though: it soaks up water and may bloat.
+Keep that in mind, especially during the painting step. - crafting wood (pic1&3) : sturdy wooden sticks.
+I use them for freestanding pillars or structural elements.

-Depending on the amount of time and detail you want to invest, you can try indicating woodgrain using a file brush (good luck) or a sharp knife.
-I did not on purpose, to show how cardboard behaves under regular instances.
+Depending on the amount of time and detail you want to invest, you can try indicating woodgrain using a file brush (good luck there) or a sharp knife. in order to show how cardboard behaves under regular instances, I left the surface in factory state. - Styrofoam (pic2,3&4) : a very versatile material.

 2. Step by step painting